Skip to main content

 Understanding Capsule8 Alerts

-Databricks has enabled specific Capsule8 detections on the ESM AMIs which are documented on our site.
-For this example, we will focus on a subset of the overall alerts, but customers should work with their security teams to prioritize which detections are most significant to their environment.
-In this case, we are focusing primarily on events such as potential container escapes, kernel exploits, and suspicious changes to the host OS that could impact the security and stability of the node.
-Because of the nature of Databricks clusters, user code does not have access to the host OS or base AMI, so alerts such as these could be good indicators of suspicious activity on the host or malicious users on the platform.
+In this case, we are focusing primarily on events such as container escapes, kernel exploits, and suspicious changes to the host OS that could impact the security and stability of the host.
+Because of the nature of Databricks clusters, user code does not have access to the host OS, so alerts such as these could be good indicators of suspicious activity on the host or malicious users on the platform.

 The 4 main categories of events we’ll be focusing on are:

-* Container Escape
+* Container Security

 * Kernel Related Events

-Again, user code does not have privileges on the host OS and certainly not the permissions to load kernel modules.
 These types of kernel related events could point to something malicious on the host or as a follow-on from a container escape.

 * Host Security Changes